Everyone wants to be #1 on Google.

 In fact, recent guidance also indicates all (or most) legitimate guest posts should be marked rel=”nofollow” or rel=”sponsored”.

 As we mentioned at the beginning of this article, it is good news for guest blogging as an SEO strategy as it is far from dead!
-Really, what Matt Cutts was referring to was spam and mislabelling it as guest blogging.
+Really, what Matt Cutts was referring to was spam and mislabeling it as guest blogging.
 In reality, it has nothing to do with guest blogging.
-So to sum things up:
+So, to sum things up:

-As long as you follow all the tips and advice that we have provided for you, then you can implement a successful SEO service using guest blogging and increase your rankings.
-Building up your backlinks over a period of time from sites with a high ranking domain authority will help your site to be seen as an authoritative source and, over time, you can expect more traffic and higher sales.
+As long as you follow all the tips and advice that we have provided for you, then you can implement very successful SEO services using guest blogging and increase your rankings.
+Building up your backlinks over a period of time from sites with a high-ranking domain authority will help your site to be seen as an authoritative source and, over time, you can expect more traffic and higher sales.
 Plus, despite what Google has said in the past, this will definitely help to keep you in their good books!

 - Content Length: What’s the Ideal Length of a Blog Post for SEO in 2024? - December 2, 2023